kevamrein/CS470Project/README.txt

 	1. Go to betweenness directory
 	2. Run test.sh to see the results for BC and DIL

-To test EE:
+To test EC:
 	1. Go to the eigenvalues folder
-	2. Run test.sh to see the results for EE w/ multiple adjacency matrices
+	2. Run test.sh to see the results for EC w/ multiple adjacency matrices